We know Urea Cycle Disorders. We live to conquer them.

 CITRULLINE ALERT: In February 2014, FDA recalled L-citrulline manufactured by Medisca.
-Although reputable suppliers of pharmaceutical grade L-citrulline have quality control procedures to ensure quality, due to the recent Medisca L-citrulline recall (see Feb 14 recall below), there are reasonable concerns about the potential for future issues with quality of supplements like L-citrulline that are not regulated by the FDA.
+Although reputable suppliers of pharmaceutical grade L-citrulline and L-arginine have quality control procedures to ensure quality, due to the Medisca L-citrulline recall (see Feb 14 recall), there are reasonable concerns about the potential for future issues with quality of supplements like L-citrulline that are not regulated by the FDA.
 Quality issues could result in side effects, including but not limited to metabolic instability, hyperammonemia or other symptoms.
 Please notify your metabolic physician and pharmacy if you suspect any issues.
 Adverse events should be reported to the FDA MedWatch HERE.

 NUCDF 2014 FELLOWSHIP GRANT AWARDED TO LINDSAY BURRAGE, MD, PhD, Research leads to clinical trial for Arginase Deficiency

 The purpose of the NUCDF's Fellowship Grant is to improve the quality of care for urea cycle disorder-affected individuals by attracting promising new clinicians and researchers with interest in biochemical genetics to the field of urea cycle disorders.
 The NUCDF Fellowship helps support postdoctoral fellows specialize and focus on research, clinical treatment and coordination of multidisciplinary care of UCDs, while advancing the understanding and treatment of our disorders.

 Our 2014 Fellowship has been awarded to Dr. Lindsay Burrage of Baylor College of Medicine.
 Dr. Burrage will be working under the direction of preeminent UCD scientist and clinician, Dr. Brendan Lee.
 Dr. Burrage is an outstanding candidate who will be conducting research studies to investigate whether a form of the arginase enzyme could be used to reduce blood arginine levels in an animal model of Arginemia.
 If her animal studies prove supportive, a clinical trial for the enzyme therapy being developed by Aeglea Biotherapeutics.
 (UPDATE 1/28/17 pharmaceutical industry clinical trial recruiting participants).
 Previous NUCDF Fellowship awardees include Oleg Shchelockov, MD (2009), Ayelet Arez, MD PhD (2008) and Sandesh Nagamani MD(2011), resulting in transformational research on the role of nitric oxide in ASA and an upcoming clinical trial for a new treatment for ASA.
 For more about the NUCDF Fellowship awaredees and their commitment to UCD research and our UCD community click NUCDF Fellowship